Q. I’ve heard Coors is sponsoring a national softball tournament. Can you give me more specifics

 Q. Why did Coors choose softball?

-A. Softball is the No. 1 amateur participatory sport in the United States, with more than 40 million players.
+A. Softball is the number one amateur participatory sport in the United States, with more than 40 million players.
 It is also a sport that demographically matches well with the marketing goals of Coors Brewing Company.
 Many softball players are beer drinkers.

 Q. How much is Coors spending on this promotion?